The night's going great, you can't believe you're hitting it off so well on a first date, he's a great kisser, you take him home…

 Whatever you do, don't sleep with him.

-Holding out on the magic act for at least one night — and even for a number of candlelit evenings after that — will actually improve your sex life with the beau in question, both in the moment and down the line.
-When you know in advance that you're not doing the deed, you have no choice but to compensate by exploring the full range of the available possibilities—whatever you dictate them to be.
+Holding out on the magic night for at least one night — and even for a number of candlelit evenings after that — will actually improve your sex life with the beau in question, both in the moment and down the line.
+When you know in advance that you're not doing the deed, you have no choice but to compensate by exploring the full-range of the available possibilities, whatever you dictate them to be.

 Setting up limits with new lovers makes both of you focus on the little luscious details that can often get rushed over in the enthusiasm to get it on (especially if you've had a few cocktails).
 And once you've let the sexual barrier be broken, it's harder to go back and work on the glory and wonder of engaging lips, of fingers tracing and teasing, and all the other delights that exist between first and third base.
 It's not that all men will ignore these things; it's just that a lot of them will be less motivated to give them the extra time once home plate is available.

 By taking your time during the first hookup (and several thereafter), you train each other to become better kissers, touchers, and lovers overall.

 You explore, you finesse, you linger and you discover.
 The key, though, is not only that you don't have sex on the first date (71% of you don't anyway); it's how you break the seemingly bad news.
 For this maneuver to work, you can't yank on the reins after your bra and panties are already hanging off the headboard.
 It's vital that you announce it early before you go anywhere near the bedroom.
 In fact, the absolute best time to tell him is the minute you've decided you want to fool around.